monty124/dockerovpn/README.md

 http://<synoip>:9091/transmission/web/ for transmission

-use the torrent file in my git to confirm vpn is working!
+use the torrent file or magnet link in the magnet file in my git to confirm vpn is working!

 thats all!